CaptainJonny1/VDB/README.md

 ```
 #### Update
 + Use Lambda expressions and anonymous objects as parameters to modify records.
 Entity objects are not currently supported and will not execute successfully using entity objects.
 For forward compatibility with subsequent versions, the parameter type continues to use `dynamic`.
++ Supports common multi-type parameter updates, and also supports numerical fields to perform operations such as addition, subtraction, multiplication, and division based on their own values.**Notice!
+This operation requires actively adding a Where statement to control the update scope, otherwise the entire table will be updated.**
 + When updating records using anonymous object parameters and the `Where()` method, you can update any column including the primary key; when updating only using object parameters, the value of the primary key field will be used as a filter condition and will not be updated.
-+ Properties with the same name as those in `TClass` in anonymous object parameters will not appear in the generated SQL statement if they have the `[DatabaseGeneratedOption.Computed]` tag.
-+ When the columns of the anonymous object do not include the primary key field, and the `Where()` method is not used for update filtering, the update operation will not be performed for data security.
++ When the column of the anonymous object does not contain a primary key field and the `Where()` method is not used for update filtering, for the sake of data security, the update operation will not be performed.
++ Properties in anonymous object parameters that are identical to those in `TClass` will not appear in the generated SQL statement if they have the `[DatabaseGenerateOption.Compulated]` tag.
 ```C#
 //Update data with Lambda expressions. int? upd1 = vdb.Update<User>(u => new User { Id = 1, Name = "Sleepy", Age = 50 }).Execute();